Herpangina in Children

 How is herpangina diagnosed in a child?

 Your child’s healthcare provider can diagnose herpangina with a complete health history and physical exam of your child.
-The sores look different from other sores.
-They are often easy to identify.
+The sores have a distinct look so they are often easy to identify.

 How is herpangina treated in a child?

 The goal of treatment is to help ease symptoms.
 Herpangina is a viral infection.
-So antibiotics don't work to treat the illness.
+Antibiotics don't work to treat the illness.
 Treatment may include:

 Drinking more fluids